Forster and Andrews

 Forster and Andrews was a British organ building company between 1843 and 1924.

 The company was formed by James Alderson Forster (1818–1886) and Joseph King Andrews (1820–1896), who had been employees of the London organ builder J. C. Bishop.
 They opened the business that bore their name in Hull in 1843.
 The business developed and became one of the most successful of the North of England organ builders.
 It was taken over by John Christie in 1924 and finally wound up in 1956.
 As well as their Hull headquarters, the company had branches in London and York.

-The German builder Edmund Schulze (1823–1878), an influence on Forster and Andrews, used to recommend them to prospective clients when he was unable to accept commissions.
+The German builder Edmund Schulze (1823–1878), an influence on Forster and Andrews, used to recommend them to prospective clients when he was unable to accept commissions, the most notable example of the relationship being the large instrument completed at the expense (and insistence) of Sir Edward Akroyd (1810-1877) in 1868 at All Souls' Church, Halifax which included material by Schulze after a long visit by the partners, and funded by Akroyd, to Germany to study the Schulze techniques.